 There is no specific treatment for pancreatitis, but identification and removal of the cause is the cornerstone of addressing the issue.
 Surgical treatment may take the form of restoring normal pancreatic function or correction of an associated biliary tract disorder.
 However, in advanced stages of the disease, damage to the pancreas is often too great, reducing the effectiveness of any operative procedure.

 Here are the primary questions to be asked of a proposed insured who presents with a history of pancreatitis:

 - When was it first diagnosed?...and is there a known cause?

 - How many episodes have they had?...and how long have they been in recovery?

 - Has there been any surgery done?

-Underwriting decisions for pancreatitis can range anywhere from Standard (possible Preferred in rare circumstances) all the way to moderately rated, to decline in severe cases.
-As much detail obtained as possible will help determine what we’ll be looking at tentatively and allow us to quote as accurately as possible.
-The Pancreatitis Questionnaire will help you gather the info necessary.Download the Questionnaire
+Underwriting decisions can range from Standard (possible Preferred in rare circumstances) to moderately rated to a decline in severe cases.
+You should obtain as much detail as possible from your proposed insured to allow us to quote as accurately as possible.
+Our Pancreatitis questionnaire will help you gather the necessary information.Download the Questionnaire